JoostVanVelthoven/FindTuDelftWorkspaceBot/readme.md

 ![create the bot](/Docs/CreateBot.png "Create a bot")

-4. Choise a name for the bot and create the bot.
+4. Choice a name for the bot and create the bot.
 (Auto generate keys is highly recommend)
 5. Go to your bot 'blade' by  Bot Services and select your bot.
 6. Go to build and open online editor